Yamagata Wyverns

-The Yamagata Wyverns is a professional basketball team that competes in the second division of the Japanese B.League.
-TGI D-Rise served as a development team of the Link Tochigi Brex.
+The Yamagata Wyverns are a Japanese professional basketball team based in Tendō, Yamagata Prefecture.
+The team competes in the B.League One, the second division of the B.League, as a member of the Northern Conference.
+The team was originally known as TGI D-Rise and served as a development team of the Link Tochigi Brex.
 TGI stands for Tochigi, Gunma and Ibaraki, three northern Kanto prefectures.